stelmo/Stochastic-Dynamical-Control-Code/README.md

 6. Mosek (including the optimisation library)
 7. KernelDensity

+If running in Julia >= 0.5, you also need BaseTestDeprecated

 ## Running the Code:

 **It is necessary to run the script `init_sys.jl` in the root directory to load all the external and internal libraries.**